 Pentegra earned two key endorsements as assets topped $3 billion at the beginning of the decade.

 In 2006, NAFCU Services Corporation, a subsidiary of the National Association of Federal Credit Unions (NAFCU), announced its selection of Pentegra as its Preferred Partner for qualified retirement plans.

 In 2008, the American Bankers Association announced its endorsement of Pentegra’s qualified retirement programs and services.

 Pentegra continued to win the endorsement of bank trade organizations nationwide, including those of the Texas Bankers Association in 2003, the Ohio Bankers League in 2004, the Louisiana Bankers Association in 2006 and the West Virginia Bankers Association and the Wyoming Bankers Association in 2009.

 In 2008, the acquisition of the subsidiaries of Retirement System Group Inc. (RSGroup), further broadened our capabilities and resources, adding regional depth as well as trust and insurance products, BOLI, and registered investment advisory and broker dealer capabilities to Pentegra.

 By the end of the decade, assets topped $7.5 billion.

-In 2011, Pentegra acquired Alliance Benefit Group-Carolinas, a full-service third party retirement plan administration and recordkeeping firm based in the Carolinas.
+In 2011, Pentegra Services Inc. acquired Alliance Benefit Group-Carolinas, a full-service third party retirement plan administration and recordkeeping firm based in the Carolinas.